bjyoungblood/hapi-serve-s3/README.md

     - If provided, the function will receive the request and it should return a promise that resolves the mapped `filename`. `filename` will then be added to the Content-Disposition header. [@see Content-Dispostion](https://www.w3.org/Protocols/rfc2616/rfc2616-sec19.html#sec19.5.1)
+    - If mode is not `false` but no function is given `filename` will be set to the key's filename.
 - `overrideContentTypes` *(Object) default={}*
     - If S3's reported content-type is a key, it will be replaced with the mapped value
       example: { "application/octet-stream" : "application/pdf" }